 Disconnect from Old Peers and Establish New Healthy Relationships with Sober Living.

-Have you found it difficult to disconnect from relationships which trigger an urge to use drugs or alcohol?
+Have you found it difficult to disconnect from relationships that trigger an urge to use drugs or alcohol?
 Your past relationships friends you went to happy hour with, or people who remind you of your drug-seeking behaviors, create stress in early recovery.
 Learning to disconnect from your past acquaintances is vital to success in long term recovery.

 Recovery coaching is one way to commit to your recovery.
-Once you determined to commit to recovery, you can begin to reflect upon your past behavior.
+Once you determined to commit to improvement, you can begin to reflect upon your past behavior.
 You’ll learn a lot about yourself.
 The work you will be doing with your recovery coach involves creating a plan for day-to-day success in a lifestyle in recovery.
 You’ll find that you are more calm, relaxed, and able to make better decisions about your life.

 During these times of self-reflection, you will be able to determine your negative peer influencers and detach from them.
 Building new healthy relationships within the recovery community helps to disassociate with your drinking and drugging friends.

-Sober living is the link to establishing a sober support network and healthy peer relationships
+Sober living is the link to establishing a sober support network and healthy peer relationships.

 Residing in a sober living home allows you to establish connections with new peers who hold you accountable to your goals, support your decisions to stay sober, and motivate you to continue to pursue happiness in life.

-When you chose to reside in a sober living home after treatment you add the extra support and structure to help you learn how to use the tools and skills acquired while in therapy.
+When you chose to reside in a sober living home after treatment, you add the extra support and structure to help you learn how to use the tools and skills acquired while in therapy.

-Triggers which cause cravings to use can be found anywhere and everywhere throughout the day.
+Triggers that cause cravings to use can be found anywhere and everywhere throughout the day.
 Your recovery coach will help you develop coping skills, so you can disconnect from these triggers and urges to use.

 Your life in recovery requires commitment and a propensity to create new healthy connections.
-It is challenging; learning to walk away from old acquaintances and friends from your past, but you will realize that past relationships are dangerous to your sobriety.
+It is challenging; learning to walk away from old acquaintances and friends from your past, but you will realize that past relationship are dangerous to your sobriety.

-Regardless of whether your old companions support your recovery or not, investing energy and time to with these peers is dangerous to your early recovery.
+Regardless of whether your old companions support your recovery or not, investing energy and time with these peers is dangerous to your early recovery.
 Your recovery deserves protection from outside influence, so develop an escape plan to handle conversations with these old companions.

-Here are three tips you can use to help you disconnect from unhealthy peer bonds and establish new, and healthy, relationships:
+Here are three tips you can use to help you disconnect from unhealthy peer bonds and establish new and healthy relationships:

 1- Use your new healthy relationships to practice what you’ll say to old companions.

 Envision potential communications with your old companions.
-When you meet with your recovery coach; rehearse, or role-play, how to deal with situations when meeting with a former peer.
+When you meet with your recovery coach, rehearse, or role-play, how to deal with situations when meeting with a former peer.
 Doing this will enable you to deal with circumstances without surprise or being caught off guard.
 Role-play helps you develop a coping strategy to help you deal with the stress or urge to use, which might arise during or after the conversation.
 You will be prepared for such uncomfortable occasions.